slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 I may eventually be able to work with external visitors who are not currently at USC, but I expect this to be a very rare circumstance.
 To apply, *email me by pitching me a 1-page project idea*.
+I do not have any funding for such positions at the moment.

 ## Advising Statement